Energy policy of Canada: Coal in modern day Canada

 Canada has the tenth largest coal reserves in the world, an enormous amount considering the sparse population of the country.
 However, the vast majority of those reserves are located hundreds or thousands of kilometres from the country's industrial centres and seaports, and the effect of high transportation costs is that they remain largely unexploited.
 As with other natural resources, regulation of coal production is within the exclusive jurisdiction of the provincial governments, and it only enters federal jurisdiction when it is imported or exported from Canada.

 Over 90% of Canada's coal reserves and 99% of its production are located in the Western provinces of Alberta, British Columbia, and Saskatchewan.
 Alberta has 70% of Canada's coal reserves, and 48% of the province is underlain by coal deposits.
 The Hat Creek deposit in British Columbia has one of the thickest coal deposits in the world, about 550 m thick.
 There are also smaller, but substantial, coal deposits in Yukon and Northwest Territories and the Arctic Islands, which are even further from markets.
 The Atlantic provinces of Nova Scotia and New Brunswick have coal deposits that were historically a very important source of energy, and Nova Scotia was once the largest coal producer in Canada, but these deposits are much smaller and much more expensive to produce than the Western coal, so coal production in the Atlantic provinces has virtually ceased.
-Nova Scotia now imports most of the coal for its steel mills and power plants from other countries like Colombia.
+Nova Scotia now imports most of the coal for its power plants from other countries like Colombia.
 At the same time, the Western provinces export their coal to 20 different countries, particularly Japan, Korea, and China, in addition to using it in their own thermal power plants.
-Elk Valley Coal mine is the second biggest coal mine in the world.

 The region between New Brunswick and Saskatchewan, a distance of thousands of kilometres which includes the major industrial centres of Ontario and Quebec, is largely devoid of coal.
-As a result, these provinces import almost all of the coal for their steel mills and thermal power plants from the United States.
+As a result, these provinces used to import almost all of the coal for their steel mills and thermal power plants from the United States.
 Unfortunately coal from the Eastern United States is high in sulphur content, and this had contributed to a serious air quality problem, particularly in heavily populated Southwestern Ontario until they phased out the last coal fired power plant in 2014.
-In Alberta the coal fired Sundance Power Station and Genesee Generating Station are the second and third largest sources of greenhouse gases in Canada.